6 Best Pregnancy Supplements For a First Time Mom

 Some essential vitamins and minerals that pregnant women should focus on include choline, vitamin D, folic acid, omega-3 fatty acids, vitamin K, and iron.

-Finding the right cocktail of pregnancy supplements with these nutrients plays an essential role in fetal development.
+Finding the right cocktail of pregnancy supplements with these nutrients is essential in fetal development.

 They can help to support the health of the mother during pregnancy.